yt-project/yt/doc/source/analyzing/objects.rst

 The key for the first (outer) dict is the level of the contour, corresponding to ``contour_values``.
 The inner dict returned is keyed by the contour ID.
 It contains :class:`~yt.data_objects.selection_data_containers.YTCutRegionBase` objects.
 These can be queried just as any other data object.
+The clump finder (:ref:`clump_finding`) differs from the above method in that the contour identification is performed recursively within each individual structure, and structures can be kept or remerged later based on additional criteria, such as gravitational boundedness.

 .. _object-serialization: